 Victoria Falls/ Mosi-oa-Tunya

 This waterfall, located between Zimbabwe and Zambia, is classified as the world’s largest waterfall because of its impressive height (180 meters) and width (1,708 meters).
-The water moves across a flat basalt plateau and tumbles down into a sheer crevice formed by a fault line.
+The water (from the Zambezi river) moves across a flat basalt plateau and tumbles down into a sheer crevice formed by a fault line.
 The Tonga name for the falls means “Smoke that Thunders.”
 Wildlife enthusiasts will adore Victoria: it is home to one of the world’s most biodiverse natural reserves, so in between admiring the roaring falls, you’re likely to see a variety of magnificent wild animals and plant species.
 The area is especially renowned for its breathtaking elephant and buffalo migrations.

 The Iguazu Falls is located along the Iguazu River on the border of the Argentine province of Misiones and the Brazilian state of Paraná.
 It is classified as the largest waterfall system in the world, featuring over 275 different cascades.
 Though it’s not a tall waterfall, it makes up for a lack of height by offering sheer scope.
 If you’re planning on visiting South America and Argentina, this is definitely a natural site to beeline to.

-Located in Guyana, these falls are famous for their beauty and remoteness.
-Surrounded by wilderness on all sides, these falls attract fewer tourists than comparable wonders around the world, principally due to the lack of infrastructure to support them.
-You can experience Kaieteur in comparative solitude, taking in the surrounding wild landscapes in near silence and peace.
+Located in Guyana, these falls are famous for both their beauty and remote location.
+Surrounded by wilderness on all sides, these falls attract fewer tourists than comparable wonders around the world, principally due to the lack of local infrastructure to support them.
+On the upside, you can experience Kaieteur in comparative solitude, taking in the surrounding wild landscapes in near silence and peace.
 On the downside?
-You’ll have to be prepared for a journey to get there– best accompanied by a private guide.
+You’ll have to be prepared for a long journey to get there– best accompanied by a private guide.

 Gullfoss (Golden Falls) in Iceland

 The highest waterfall in the United States, Yosemite Falls drops 2,435 feet and is located in the Sierra Nevada region of California.
 Fed by melting mountain snow, these Falls are truly an unforgettable sight.
-The amount of water going over the edge depends on the time of year and snow conditions, but this is a magical destination year-round.
+The amount of water cascading over the edge depends on the time of year and snow conditions, but this is a magical destination year-round.